-Under the terms of the Pension Protection Act of 2006 ("PPA"), a pension plan is required to adopt a Rehabilitation Plan if the pension plan is in critical status as defined under the PPA.
+Under the terms of the Pension Protection Act of 2006 ("PPA"), a Pension Plan is required to adopt a Rehabilitation Plan if the Pension Plan is in critical status as defined under the PPA.
 The Pension Fund was certified to be in critical status and established a Rehabilitation Plan in 2008 and updates have been made since that time.
+More information on the Rehabilitation Plan can be found in Appendix G.